 I have been doing research on and in South Africa since the mid-1990s, initially looking at the way in which the meaning of apartheid – the meaning of South Africa in general – was mediated by international literary publics, using the example of J.M.
 Coetzee’s international reputation as a case study.
-This work led, in a roundabout sort of way, to research on post-apartheid media and cultural policy, and then, via a Leverhulme-funded Fellowship at what was then the Centre for Cultural and Media Studies at the University of Natal in Durban, to research in 2001 on the relationships between social movement mobilisation, media restructuring, and environmental politics.
+This work led, in a roundabout sort of way, to research on post-apartheid media and cultural policy, and then, via a Leverhulme-funded Fellowship at what was then the Centre for Cultural and Media Studies at the University of Natal in Durban, to research the relationships between social movement mobilisation, media restructuring, and environmental politics.
 This led, in its turn, to another Leverhulme-funded project, from 2003 to 2006, exploring different dimensions of democratic transition in Durban, with a team of researchers from the UK and South Africa.
-I collaborated closely with Di Scott during this research, co-writing a number of pieces about the politics of environmental activism as a index of oppositional politics in a ‘new’ democracy.
-I am currently involved in a British Academy/Newton Fund project, led by Sophie Oldfield at the African Centre for Cities at the University of Cape Town, which is exploring the geographies of Theory in and through South African urban studies since the 1970s.
+I collaborated closely with Di Scott during this research, co-writing a number of pieces about the politics of environmental activism as an index of oppositional politics in a ‘new’ democracy.
+MOst recently, a British Academy/Newton Fund project, led by Sophie Oldfield at the African Centre for Cities at the University of Cape Town, explores the geographies of Theory in and through South African urban studies since the 1970s.

 Barnett, C. (1998).
 The contradictions of broadcasting reform in post-apartheid South Africa.
 Review of African Political Economy, 78, 551-570.